Why It Works

 This bright green sauce made from parsley, olive oil, and garlic is thick and rich, with a briny kick thanks to anchovies and capers.
 A hard boiled egg helps emulsify the sauce, and adds a savory depth that's hard to beat.
 It's delicious with poached and simmered meats, eggs, and on sandwiches.

-- 1 bunch flat-leaf parsley leaves and tender stems (3-ounce; 80g), roughly chopped
+1 bunch flat-leaf parsley leaves and tender stems (3 ounces; 80g), roughly chopped

 In a blender jar, or using an immersion blender, purée together parsley, capers, anchovies, garlic, boiled egg, and lemon juice until creamy; scrape down sides as necessary to blend everything evenly.
 Add olive oil and pulse briefly to emulsify.
 Season with salt.